Nickster28/MySchool-API/README.md

 (defaults to http://localhost:1337)
 - **PORT** - the port to run from (defaults to 1337)

+## Scheduled Scripts
+There are also multiple scheduled scripts that are run at different intervals (or manually) to keep everything up to date.
+These scripts can be run using the runLocal.js script (see below).

+###updateCalendars.js###
+This script, to be run every 10min, keeps CalendarEvent and AthleticsEvent data up to date.
+It also notifies interested users if any athletics events change.

+###updateAthleticsTeams.js###
+This script, to be run only once per year, (or more often if needed), clears out all existing AthleticsTeam data (including corresponding AthleticsEvents) and replaces them with new, empty AthleticTeam objects based on the Calendar Server data.

 ## Testing and Debugging
 It's also easy to run different server configurations and debugging options using the runLocal.js file.
 This file relies on a companion runLocal.json file